ZuluSCSI/ZuluSCSI.com/V1.2/index.md

 <img src="/assets/img/ZuluSCSI-V1.2-2023c-TopDown-QuarterSize.jpg" alt="ZuluSCSI V1.2 PCB" width="733" height="770">

+<a href="https://github.com/ZuluSCSI/ZuluSCSI-firmware/wiki/ZuluSCSI-V1.2">ZuluSCSI V1.2 specific documentation can be found here</a>

 ZuluSCSI™ V1.2 is a SCSI computer storage emulation device where the device type and SCSI ID can be physically configured using DIP switches